FTC-Team14140/vr_physics/README.md

 CHANGES 8/17/2019
     RUN_TO_POSITION mode is now available for DcMotor, with setTargetPosition, getTargetPosition, and isBusy methods.
     Added 175 ms of latency to the BNO055IMU.

-CHANGES 8/4/2019
-    To better approximate real robot behavior, latency of 175ms added to the standard gyro sensor (used only on the Two-Wheel Bot).
-That is, updated values are available only every 175ms.
-The amount of latency can be changed easily in the createHardwareMap method of the virtual_robot.controller.robots.TwoWheelBot class.
-Will probably make a similar change to the BNO055IMU soon.

 CHANGES 7/10/2019
     To improve plug and play with OpModes copied and pasted from Android Studio, multiple packages were renamed.
 In